- Home

 Ethylene Propylene Rubber (EPR)

 Ethylene Propylene Rubber (EPR) insulation is known for its excellent thermal characteristics and electrical properties, allowing a smaller cross-sectional area for the same load-carrying capacity of other cables.
 It is commonly used in high-voltage cables.
-EPR insulation is heat, oxidation, weathering, water, acid, alcohol, and alkali-resistant, and is commonly used in high-voltage cables.
+EPR insulation is heat, oxidation, weathering, water, acid, alcohol, and alkali-resistant and is commonly used in high-voltage cables.
 The flexibility of EPR insulation also makes it appropriate for temporary installations and applications in the mining industry.
-Although EPR is very flexible, it is also a relatively soft material, and may require more care during installation to avoid damage.
-Ethylene Proplyene Rubber insulation has an operating temperature range from -50° Celsius to +160° Celsius like other common insulation materials, but EPR is also not as tear-resistant as other insulation options.
+Although EPR is very flexible, it is also a relatively soft material and may require more care during installation to avoid damage.
+Ethylene Propylene Rubber insulation has an operating temperature range from -50° Celsius to +160° Celsius, like other common insulation materials, but EPR is also not as tear-resistant as other insulation options.

 Rubber